 “Not only the food, but the fashion and the music.
 There is a lot of creative energy in London and I want to absorb as much of that as I can.”

-In the pipeline for almost four years, Bo London will be similar to Bo Innovation, with Leung reportedly spending a cool £1 million on the site and interior fit out.
-“The DNA, the way I cook and my philosophy will be the same [as Bo Innovation], but the dishes will be different.
+Taking almost four years to plan, Bo London is similar to Bo Innovation, with Leung reportedly having spent a cool £1 million on the site and interior fit out.
+“The DNA, the way I cook and my philosophy will be the same [as Bo Innovation], but the dishes are different.

 Taking an unorthodox route into the kitchen, Alvin’s first establishment, Bo Innovation, opened in Hong Kong in 2005, after he was encouraged to take over a 25-seat restaurant following the departure of its previous chef.
 With a passion for cooking, which up until that point had been reserved for friends and family, Alvin Leung’s style of X-treme Chinese was born.